 The Prey (1984) isn’t a movie I would recommend easily.
-You really need to have spent some time mining the depths of the slasher subgenre in order to gleam appreciation for this oddity.
-It’s not unlike any of the “lost” slashers that have made their way to collector’s markets lately (right, The Slayer?) in that only the most devoted need apply.
+You really need to have spent some time mining the depths of the slasher subgenre to appreciate for this oddity.
+It’s not unlike any of the “lost” slashers that have made their way to collector’s markets lately (right, The Slayer?).
+Here, only the most devoted need apply.
 The Prey isn’t particularly well made.
 It’s padded to the nines with enough wildlife footage to sustain an entire evening’s worth of nature documentaries and it’s frequently bogged down by the most lugubrious pace imaginable.
 Worse than that, it largely fails at creating lasting tension or suspense.
 And having said all that, I genuinely love it.

 A forest fire claims the lives of several gypsies, leaving only a misshapen child to survive in the wilderness.
 Sounds like the set-up for a really bad punchline, right?
 Thirty years later, six campers head to the North Point mountain peak for a weekend of rest and recreation only to discover that the gypsy boy is all grown up and ready for revenge.